Venadu kingdom

-Venadu', also romanised as Venad, was a medieval state located between the Western Ghat Mountains and the Arabian Sea, at the south-western tip of India, with its traditional capital at the port city of Kollam (Quilon).
-It was one of the major principalities of present-day Kerala, along with states of Kannur (Kolathunadu), Kozhikode (the Samoothiri), and Kochi (Perumpadappu) during the medieval and early modern periods.
+Venadu, romanised as Venad, also known as Quilon, was a medieval state located between the Western Ghat Mountains and the Arabian Sea, at the south-western tip of India, with its traditional capital at the port city of Kollam (Quilon).
+The Kingdom of Quilon included the present-day Kerala districts of Kollam, Pathanamthitta, southern parts of Alappuzha, and Thiruvananthapuram, as well as the Kanyakumari district of present-day Tamil Nadu.
+Kanyakumari and Thiruvananthapuram are located to the south of capital town Quilon (Kollam).
+It was one of the major principalities of present-day Kerala, along with the states of Kannur (Kolathunadu), Kozhikode (ruled by the Samoothiris), and Kochi (Perumpadappu), during the medieval and early modern periods.

-Venadu, originally a chiefly territory within the medieval Chera state in Kerala, gradually developed into an independent principality ruled by the Kulasekhara dynasty (often referred to as the Chera kingdom).
-Ravi Varma Kulasekhara, the most ambitious ruler of Venadu, conducted a successful military expedition into the Pandya and Chola lands (the Tamil country) in the early 14th century CE.
+Venadu, originally a chiefly territory within the medieval Chera state of Kerala, emerged as an independent principality — often referred to as the Chera kingdom — ruled by the Kulasekhara dynasty in the early 12th century CE.
+In the following period, Venadu came under the suzerainty of the expanding Pandya Empire and functioned as its tributary state.
+In the early 14th century CE, as the Pandya polity collapsed, Ravi Varma Kulasekhara, the most ambitious ruler of Venadu, notably led a successful military expedition into the Tamil country.

 Records state that the 16th-century rulers of Venadu acknowledged the supremacy of the Vijayanagara rulers.
 In the 17th century, the rulers of Venadu paid an annual tribute to the Nayaks of Madurai.
+By this time, the old state of Venadu had fragmented into several collateral branches.
 The English East India Company established a factory at Vizhinjam in 1664, and a fort was built at Anjengo in 1695.
 Venadu later evolved into the modern state of Travancore in the 18th century CE, as feudal relations and medieval political authority were dismantled under Marthanda Varma (1729–1758), who is often credited as "the Maker of Travancore".

 Etymology

-According to Da San Bartolomeo, a famous Austrian historian who resided in Kerala during the 17th century, the name 'Venadu' was derived from Venattu or Venadu, a Malayalam word for 'white,' which he associated with the white sand found in the regions near Venadu or Travancore, referring to a land with white sand.
+According to Da San Bartolomeo, a famous Austrian historian who resided in Kerala during the 17th century, the name 'Venadu' was derived from Venattu or Venadu, the Malayalam word for 'white,' which he associated with the white sand found in the regions near Venadu or Travancore, referring to a land with white sand.

 Some early Tamil literature (the Sangam Literature) mentioned, the term "Venad" is a compound word consisting of "Vel" and "Nadu".
 The origin of the term can be traced back to "Velnad", where it referred to the settlement of the Vel people or kinship group, who were related to the Ay chieftains.